gautamgc17/Jenkins-Testing/README.md

 # Jenkins Testing

-A basic setup for Jenkins Github Integration using Webhooks.
+A basic setup for Jenkins Github Integration using Webhooks (configured in Settings using Jenkins Auth Token).